durdraw/durdraw/undo.md

 1. user presses redo
 2. redo object is popped from the redo register
-3. using the _new_/_after state /in that redo object
+3. using the `new/after` state in that redo object
    1. Apply any pixel changes
       1. For each frame that was changed
    2. Apply any other changes